andrscrrn/pablo-challenge-1/README.md

 `node app.js <path-to-file>`

-## Usage Examples (Should be capable of receiveing relative and absolute paths):
+## Usage Examples (Should be capable of receiving relative and absolute paths):

 ```node app.js products.json```